w3f/Grants-Program/applications/DAOsign.md

 Furthermore, DAOsign provides robust Governance and Policy Builder platform to provide governance, workflow automation and controls for organization policies and procedures.
 ### Project Details
 A project goal is to store Agreements Proofs on Polkadot chain using Ink! smart contracts.
-Proofs are implemented in EIP-712 standard and signed using user’s EVM private key.
-We are supporting this standard in Ink! smart contract to be able to verify signature.
-Also, we are implementing EIP-2771 standard to allow Agreement Signers gas-free delegation to publish proof on-chain.

 Deliveries include DAOsign platform with an ability to: